ivan-kleshnin/graphql-roadmap/README.md

 ### Resources

 I suggest you to avoid GraphQL tutorials that rely on Prisma/Hasura/Postgraphile/Autho0 and other proprietary stacks.
-Learn "low-level" basics first and consider the following:

-1. You can't be sure these solutions will exist 1-2 years ahead.
+1. *High-level* GraphQL tools of today won't probably exist 1-2 years ahead.
-2. Most of them change APIs and even their essence frequently.
+2. At least not in their current form.
+3. They're hightly unstable: APIs & concepts change rapidly.

+GraphQL on itself hovewer (being a language) changes slow and gracefully.
+So learn fundamentals first and consider those code generators after you get some real-world experience with GraphQL.

 #### Recommended